ajcr/rolling/README.md

 The algorithms implemented by this module are chosen to be efficient in the sense that the cost of computing each new return value scales efficiently with the size of window.

 In practice you might find that it is quicker *not* to use the the 'efficient' algorithm, and instead apply a function to the window.
 This is especially true for very small window sizes where the cost of updating a window is relatively complex.
-For instance, while the window size `k` is less than approximately 50, it may quicker to use `rolling(array, k, min)` (apply Python's builtin minimum function `min()`) rather than using `rolling(array, k, 'Min')`.
+For instance, while the window size `k` is less than approximately 50, it may quicker to use `rolling.Apply(array, k, min)` (apply Python's builtin minimum function `min()`) rather than using `rolling.Min(array, k)`.

 With this in mind, in future it might be worth implementing some of the algorithms here in compiled code (e.g. as a C extension module, or using Cython) to improve speed.